 Twenty five years after 'Microbes and Man' was largely read and acclaimed, microbiologist Professor John Postgate wrote a novel essay 'The Outer Reaches of Life' first published in 1994.
 His endeavor was to describe to non-scientist readers microbial life as it exists in extreme terrestrial environments where temperatures, pressures, or other factors, have been foreseen as unbearable to any kind of life as we know it.
 Bacteria however have been found in such environments and have established exotic, or some might say, eccentric ways of coping with extreme conditions.
 John Postgate's account of these 'extremophiles' is both fascinating and sensational, and remains contemporary after more than ten years of active related research.
-Each chapter bears striking titles (underlined in the text), and is illustrated with hobyahs (the causing-trouble imp-like creatures visualized by John Dickson Batten).
+Each chapter bears striking titles (underlined in this text), and is illustrated with hobyahs (the causing-trouble imp-like creatures visualized by John Dickson Batten).

 The information voyage begins where bacteria can only grow at temperatures well above the known range for terrestrial living organisms - Some like it hot.
 These 'hyperthermophiles', whose optimum temperature range is around and in some cases even above the boiling point of water, are found in the turbulent zones of deep-sea hydrothermal vents.
 How these microorganisms can survive at such elevated temperature and hydrostatic pressure (The big squeeze, another chapter) remains an open and fascinating question.
 Furthermore they have been found to belong to a distinctive group of look-alike bacteria named archaebacteria (or more recently archaea), however since 'The Outer Reaches of Life' was penned other hyperthermophilic bacteria have been found that cohabit with these archaea.
 Also, undiscovered at the time was the astonishing finding in a submarine hydrothermal vent of a 'nanoorganism' growing on the surface of a normal-sized archaea.